Buick Electra E5

 The Buick Electra E5 is a battery electric mid-size crossover SUV manufactured by SAIC-GM under the Buick brand.

 History

-The Buick Electra E5 is the first product of the Buick Electra electric vehicle series and was introduced during 2023 Auto Shanghai.
+The Electra E5 is the first product of the Buick Electra electric vehicle series and was introduced during 2023 Auto Shanghai.
 It was produced by the SAIC-GM joint venture in China since its launch on April 23, 2023.
-It is equipped with GM Ultium batteries shared with other GM battery electric vehicles, and will be equipped with the Super Cruise driving assistance system.
+Based on GM's BEV3 platform, it is equipped with GM Ultium batteries shared with other GM battery electric vehicles, and will be equipped with the Super Cruise driving assistance system.

 It is the first vehicle under the Electra sub-brand of Buick electric vehicles, a name reused from the Buick Electra produced between 1959 and 1990.